Alternative Treatments for Migraines and Headaches

 Essential Oils for Migraines and Headaches

 Another approach that has origins in herbal medicine is aromatherapy.
 In many traditional medical practices, the use of essential oil, simply by smelling it or by applying it to the skin, is thought to encourage relaxation and alter pain perception.
 Anecdotal evidence suggests that the use of lavender, ginger, or peppermint oils may help relieve tension-type headaches.
+These oils, for example, can be massaged into the temples in small amounts (careful that they don’t enter into the eyes) to help relieve tension headaches.
 More research has to be done to determine the effectiveness of this therapy.

 Dietary Changes for Migraines and Headaches